 Landscape becomes the artist’s essential defining muse and there is an intuitive distillation of that awareness and sensitivity in these new works.
 The surfaces become as important as any other element — as one “walks” through the painting, the light either enhances details or reveals new ones previously undetected.
 The variety and juxtaposition of color and surface (glossy against mat, transparent next to opaque) keeps the viewer moving through the landscape and doubling back to take another look.
 In her statement the artist describes her habit of walking in the woods and observing variations in light, temperature and weather within the same outing.
 English writes she is “amazed at how the same walk is absolutely different — a simple shift in orientation radicalizes what I see and experience.”

 The process of arriving at any one completed panel — not painting just one panel — is time consuming and requires multiple pourings of a pigmented medium — each a different color — with each coat drying in between.
 Aware that the paint wrapping over the edges of a panel may produce a pattern and color as interesting as anything else, English will, at times, incorporate that edge into the work at hand.
 When one multiplies this process by the number of panels within any one given painting, the viewer begins to understand what she means when she states: “Color is what drives me more than anything.”

 Photos courtesy Theo Ganz StudioDid you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.